Aerobic treatment systems - LUCAS® systems for wastewater treatment

 - Extended Aeration System (LUCAS® Extended Aeration)

 The LUCAS® Cyclic Activated Sludge is an ultra-compact and intelligent solution for the treatment of industrial and municipal wastewater.
-It combines the advantages of conventional technology and the SBR (Sequencing Batch Reactor) technology.
+It combines the advantages of conventional technology and the Sequencing Batch Reactor (SBR) technology.

 The modular system of the LUCAS® technology offers a high-performance, low-cost and compact solution for the treatment of every type of wastewater, organic concentration and nutrient load, even with strong variations in water flow.